Mary Bartelme Park

 Role of the Landscape Architect

 The landscape architects were the leaders of the project team.
 Their involvement began with the creation of three conceptual plans, which incorporated elements that were most highly rated in a survey completed by area residents.
-Those three concepts were refined into a final conceptual plan, upon which the final design was based.
+Those 3 concepts were refined into a final conceptual plan, upon which the final design was based.
 The landscape architects prepared the construction document set and were on-site during construction.
 Several construction details that were established by the landscape architect for this project are now being used as design standards for future parks by the City of Chicago parks department.